 $764,000 loss suffered by Shelby in 1967 would be roughly equivalent

 the profit in 1966 very conveniently offsets the prior year's

 losses?
-I have no doubt that had it not been for 1,000-car Hertz
+There is no doubt that the 1,000-car Hertz

 deal in 1966, is what kept the Shelby Program alive for another